Updated Visitor Policy for COVID-19

 Screening: All Visitors will be screened upon arrival at any of our hospitals or health centers.
 We do not allow anyone to visit our patients who has symptoms of illness.
 Visitors must also check in at the Guest Services Desk at the entrance of each hospital or health center.

 Masks: A mask or face covering is required to be worn by all patients and visitors on Michigan Medicine grounds, including in parking lots and while in our health care facilities.
 Masks are required for children over the age of 5, but we encourage masks for children over the age of 2, if possible.
 Masks are provided at each entrance if you do not have one.
-Please note that masks with valves are not allowed in our hospitals and clinics as they allow droplets to be released into the air around you.
+Our health care teams do not provide exemptions to the mask requirements at our hospitals and health centers.
+Please note that masks with valves are not allowed as they allow droplets to be released into the air around you.
 Visit our Mask-Wearing to Prevent COVID-19 page on uofmhealh.org for more about the why, who, and how of mask-wearing.

 Visitor Restrictions by Patient Type